jcarenza/allisoncarenza/src/posts/a-small-town-wedding-with-a-big-time-party-kansas-city-wedding-photographer.md

 ---
-title: 'A small town wedding with a big time party!'
+title: "A small town wedding with a big time party!"
-description: '<p>When I arrived in little historic Lexington Missouri I couldn&apos;t help but notice the quaintness of the city.
-Every turn [&hellip;]</p>
+description: "When I arrived in little historic Lexington Missouri I couldn&apos;t help but notice the quaintness of the city.
+Every turn "
-'
-publishDate: 'Aug 23, 2011'
+publishDate: "Aug 23, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/cb13.jpg'
+heroImage: "/media/cb13.jpg"
-alt: 'A small town wedding with a big time party!'
+alt: "A small town wedding with a big time party!"
-slug: 'a-small-town-wedding-with-a-big-time-party-kansas-city-wedding-photographer'
+slug: "a-small-town-wedding-with-a-big-time-party-kansas-city-wedding-photographer"
-category: ['Wedding Photos']
+category: ["Wedding Photos"]
-tags: ['Kansas City Photographer','Kansas City Photography','Wedding Photography Kansas City']
+tags: ["Kansas City Photographer", "Kansas City Photography", "Wedding Photography Kansas City"]
 ---

 <p style="text-align: center;">When I arrived in little historic Lexington Missouri I couldn&apos;t help but notice the quaintness of the city.
 Every turn I made opened a new set of photo opportunities.
 The ancient houses, the quiet streets, and historic nature gave me a hunger for photography like I was 8 again.
 It was picture perfect just like the day.
 I was the lucky photographer that got to watch this day unfold as Christi and Brian made their vows to one another for...forever.</p>